mrhm-dev/full-stack-army/resources/lecture-101/README.md

     - Examples: Users, products, orders, blog posts.

-2. Determine Resource RElationships:
+2. Determine Resource Relationships:

     - Identify the relationships and associations between the entities.

     - Determine how these relationships can be represented in the API.

-    - Examples: A use can have multiple orders, a product can belong to a category.
+    - Examples: A user can have multiple orders, a product can belong to a category.

 3. Define Resource URIs: